Email to target actions allow your supporters to contact decision makers and ask them to take action in support of your campaign.

 You can set up a filter to apply to multiple individuals by adding them one by one.
 If you have a big list it may be quicker to ask support to do this for you.
 Just drop the support team a line.

 If you are using a custom dataset, you can set up a filter based on information that you’ve entered in the ‘groups’ field.
 For example, if you had a dataset of companies, you could have one group for companies which support your campaign, and one for companies which are opposing it, and offer different tailored messages accordingly.
 See the video above for an example of how this could work.

-Remember that Campaignion applies the rules from the top, so make sure to drag exclusions to the top of the list of filters.
+>Remember that Impact Stack applies the rules from the top, so make sure to drag exclusions to the top of the list of filters.

 Add a ‘no target’ message

 Don’t forget to include a message for those for whom there is no target.
 No matter how targeted your marketing, you can’t control who comes to your page, so make sure there is a friendly and informative message for people who aren’t who you expected.
 Eg in the example below, the action is for Welsh Assembly members, so you should include a message for people who have entered a postcode which is not in Wales.

 Depending on your dataset, sometimes the coverage isn't complete - you can reassure supporters that you still value their support by asking them to let you know if they encounter a problem.

 The key difference is that an email to target action will require fields which match the supporter to the target (either postcode, or whatever has been set up for your bespoke dataset) or which allow the supporter to to select the target.
 These fields need to appear on a first form step, with a page break before the message step, so an email to target action will always need more than one step.